Atlanta Housing Authority: Postwar era

 Slum clearance and the construction of public housing continued until 1956.
 By the end of that year, 516.8 acres of slums had been cleared and a total of 12 housing projects had been constructed.
 Excluding Harris Homes, which was completed in 1956, Atlanta's public housing was home to over 27,000 people (it was built for 25,000).
 The AHA announced that Harris Homes would be its "last low-rent project", as it was redirecting its efforts to urban redevelopment, which was to replace public housing.
 This shift represented the decoupling of slum clearance (or urban renewal) from public housing.
 It was no longer seen as a necessity to replace cleared neighborhoods with new units.
-From 1956 to 1966, highway construction and other urban renewal projects would displace almost 67,000—mostly black—people.
+From 1956 to 1966, highway construction and other urban renewal projects would displace almost 67,000 people, most of them Black.
 Only 11% of those displaced would be rehoused in public housing.

 The final phase of housing construction began in 1962 with the approval of funds to construct Bowen Homes.
 This was completed in 1964, and was followed by such projects as Antoine Graves, Bankhead Courts, and East Lake Meadows, among others.
 In general, these projects were larger and of lower quality than those built before 1956.
-The projects were some of the last public facilities to be desegregated; this occurred only in 1968.
+The projects were desegregated in 1968, and were some of the last public facilities to do so.
 Whites had been leaving the projects and the city already, but integration prompted virtually all remaining whites to leave the projects.
 Other projects continued to be built into the 1970s, as well as several high-rises for senior citizens, but after 1973 construction mostly ceased.